 In July 2018, the Carolina Justice Policy Center hosted Poetic Justice — an event that paired spoken word artists with criminal justice advocates to tell true stories from the criminal justice system.
 Poets and advocates explored topics ranging from the death penalty to juvenile justice to bail reform to racial injustice.
 Among CJPC’s many powerful speakers were attorney Ken Rose and poet Cameron L. Bynum.

 Speaking about the trial of his client Tilmon Golphin, Ken reflected, “This is a story about race relations in the late 1990s.
 This is a story about a person who’s charged in Fayetteville, in Cumberland County.
 But they moved the trial.
 And where would they move the trial if it’s an African American defendant accused of killing two white police officers?
 Where do you think they’d move the trial?
 Well, of course, they would move it to Johnston County.”
 It’s worth noting that Johnston County for years greeted visitors with a sign: Join & Support United Klans of America Inc.

 Tilmon’s jury was comprised of eleven white jurors and one African American juror.
 During jury selection, another African American prospective juror, who was a war veteran, overheard two white prospective jurors say about Tilmon, “They should have taken him out and killed him in the woods where they captured him.”
 When the African American man reported what he had overheard to the court, the two white prospective jurors were not excused.
 Instead, the African American juror was.

-Watch the video below to hear Ken and Cameron’s poignant words.
+Watch the video below to hear Cameron (in thumbnail below) and Ken’s poignant words.

 By Shirley Burns